DistortedAxiom/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A Token is used for authentication and allowing users to access private routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  We can utilize private routes that require user authentication to access, only allow authenticated user to update and make changes

 - [ ] Describe how web servers work.

+  Web servers processes incoming network requests from the user via HTTP request which is then returned to the user with information to display the data

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+* CREATE: POST request
+* READ: GET request
+* UPDATE: PUT request
+* DELETE: DELETE request

 ## Project Set Up